apsdehal/awesome-ctf/README.md

 - [WebHacking](http://webhacking.kr) - Hacking challenges for web.
 - [WeChall](https://www.wechall.net/) - Always online challenge site.
 - [WTHack OnlineCTF](https://onlinectf.com) - CTF Practice platform for every level of cyber security enthusiasts.
+- [Netcat.us](http://netcat.us) - Here you will find resources for learning, practicing, and exploring exploitation and infosec.
+We have also integrated Discord into our CTF challenge, and points you earn by completing challenges will allow you to progress in the ranks on our Discord server.

 *Self-hosted CTFs*